 Gunthild Sondhi, Co-President

 Leanne Reid, Vice President

 Jennifer Dorsett, Certification and Business Secretary

 Kristi Sharpe, Treasurer

-We are financially supported through member dues, contributions, training fees, and contracts (including with the State of Washington Department of Social and Health Services, Division of Behavioral Health and Recovery, and the State of Washington Department of Health).
+We are financially supported through member dues, contributions, training fees, and contracts (including the State of Washington Department of Health).

 Please contact us with your questions, comments and concerns.
 Please also let us know if you are interested in serving on the board so we could discuss this further.